Skip to content ↓

 Vision and Values

-We work hard to ensure our children are: "Caring.
-Confident and Committed to their learning" and we have a clear theological underpinning that supports our vision, taken from the Bible.
+We enable our pupils to realise that "[They] are the light of the world ... let your light shine before others" (Matthew 5: 14-16) and work hard to ensure our children are: "Caring.
+Confident and Committed to their learning".
 This is what makes our school a unique place of learning, for every child in our care.
-As a school community we have chosen the following parables as a basis to inspire how we live and work together:

 The Diocese of Worcester Multi Academy Trust (DoWMAT) will, through its mission statement ‘to love, to learn, to serve’, enable all its academies to flourish so that all stakeholders can ‘live life in all its fullness’.
 (John 10:10)